skx/lighthouse-of-doom/README.md

-This repository contain a simple text-based adventure game, implemented twice, once in portable C, and once in Z80 assembly language, targetted at the CP/M operating system.
+This repository contain a simple text-based adventure game, implemented twice, once in portable C, and once in Z80 assembly language, targetted at both the CP/M operating system and the humble 48k ZX Spectrum.

 My intention was to write a simple text-based adventure game to run under CP/M.  Starting large projects in Z80 assembly language from scratch